 The Government has set out a series of environmental protection policies to mitigate environmental pollution, support environmental technology and green buildings, advocate energy saving and waste reduction as well as strengthen environmental education to build a sustainable future for Hong Kong.
 By taking forward various environmental protection measures and low carbon initiatives, Hong Kong aspires to be one of the greenest cities in the country.

-- To tackle regional environmental issues, Hong Kong has been exchanging and cooperating with its Mainland and Macao partners on various environmental initiatives through the Hong Kong-Guangdong Joint Working Group on Sustainable Development and Environmental Protection, the Hong Kong-Guangdong Joint Working Group on Cleaner Production, and the Hong Kong-Macao Environmental Protection Cooperation Liaison Meeting.
+- To tackle regional environmental issues, Hong Kong has been exchanging and co-operating with its Mainland and Macao partners on various environmental initiatives through the Hong Kong-Guangdong Joint Working Group on Environmental Protection and Combating Climate Change, the Hong Kong-Guangdong Joint Working Group on Cleaner Production, and the Hong Kong-Macao Environmental Protection Liaison Meeting.

 - To bring continuous improvement to regional air quality of the Pearl River Delta, Guangdong, Hong Kong and Macao conducted the Guangdong-Hong Kong-Macao Joint Regional PM2.5 Study from 2014 to 2017.
-Guangdong and Hong Kong are progressively implementing in the regional network routine monitoring of volatile organic compounds (VOC) concentrations.
+Guangdong and Hong Kong are progressively implementing routine monitoring of volatile organic compounds (VOC) concentrations in the regional network.

 MacLehose Trail, Hong Kong

-- In January 2019, the HKSAR Government implemented a new regulation which requires vessels to use low sulphur fuel within the waters of Hong Kong to reduce emissions and dovetail with the implementation of marine emission control areas in the Mainland.
-In recent years, both sides have also stepped up efforts to promote cleaner production, thereby contributing to improving the quality of the regional environment.
+- In January 2019, Hong Kong implemented a new regulation which requires vessels to use low sulphur fuel within the waters of Hong Kong to reduce emissions and dovetail with the implementation of marine emission control areas in the Mainland.

 Deep Bay and Mirs Bay Catchments